marcelortizv/marcelortizv.github.io/_pages/about.md

 Prior to joining Emory, I gained experience as a Data Scientist and ML Engineer in the tech industry and, also worked as a Research Consultant at the [Inter-American Development Bank](https://www.iadb.org/en).

-My research interests lie in the fields of Econometrics, Causal Inference, Machine Learning, Networks, and Applied Microeconomics.
+My research interests lie in the fields of Econometrics, Causal Inference, Machine Learning, and Applied Microeconomics.